Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Global Set-up

 It follows directly from the definition of $\mc{A}_{s}$ that we have

-which, due to rapid decay of $\Phi$, converges absolutely for all $s\in \C$ Using Fourier expansion of $\Phi$ as in \eqref{Whitt-decomp} expression above vanishes unless $\sigma$ is generic which can be seen similarly \cite[Lemma 4.1]{Jana2020RS}.
-In this case it equals $\Psi(s,W_{\Phi},\overline{W_\varphi})$, see \S\ref{global-zeta-integral}.
+which, due to rapid decay of $\Phi$, converges absolutely for all $s\in \C$.
+Using Fourier expansion of $\Phi$ as in \eqref{Whitt-decomp} we see that the above expression vanishes unless $\sigma$ is generic.
+This can be seen similarly as in \cite[Lemma 4.1]{Jana2020RS}.
+In this case it is equal to $\Psi(s,W_{\Phi},\overline{W_\varphi})$; see \S\ref{global-zeta-integral}.
 As a consequence, we may rewrite the spectral decomposition of $\mc{A}_{s}\Phi$ as

 The above is entire as a function of $s\in\C$.